theOsaroJ/pyOPACv1/data/testing_new_xyz_files/ReadME.md

-Put molecules to be tested here
+Put your test molecules XYZ